Graph-Native Normalization: Graph Object Functional Dependencies

 \begin{theorem} The axioms above provide a sound and complete axiomatization of \acp{gnfd}. \end{theorem} \begin{proof}[proof sketch] In case $Q = Q'$ the soundness and completeness of the axiomatization, within the scope $Q$, follows from Armstrong's Axioms.
 However, generally, the completeness of the axiomatization is non-trivial.
 To show completeness, we rely on the insight that \acp{gnfd} can be encoded into \emph{\acfp{fc}} over $n$-ary relations, as defined by \citeauthor{hellings_implication_2014}~\cite{hellings_implication_2014}.
 In their work, they provide a complete axiomatization of \acp{fc}, which we can use to show the completeness of our axiomatization.
-To this end, we must verify that (1) we can encode \acp{lpg} in a $n$-ary relation; (2) we can translate \acp{gnfd} into \acp{fc}; and (3) that our axioms correspond to theirs.
+To this end, we must verify that (1) we can encode \acp{lpg} in a $n$-ary relation; (2) we can translate \acp{gnfd} into \acp{fc}; and (3) our axioms correspond to theirs.

 First, for (1), any \acp{lpg} can be encoded into a single relation with arity 4, e.g., as done in \emph{domain graphs}~\cite{vrgoc_milleniumdb_2023}.
 Then, for (2), we have to show that \acp{fc} can express \acp{gnfd}: graph patterns without repetitions can be expressed over this 4-ary relation by `patterns' from \citet{hellings_implication_2014}, since they are essentially conjunctive queries.
-Futhermore, their constraint itself \emph{is} an FD, as are our descriptors.
+Furthermore, their constraint itself \emph{is} an FD, as are our descriptors.
 For (3) one can verify that we faithfully adapted \citeauthor{hellings_implication_2014}'s~\cite{hellings_implication_2014} axioms in a straightforward way.\footnote{Interestingly, this argument captures the axiomatization of a generalization of \acp{gnfd} with graph patterns without repetitions.
 However, such dependencies are out of the scope of this work.} \end{proof}

+\paragraph{Obtaining \acp{gnfd}} \acp{gnfd} encode domain knowledge of their scopes and are specified by a curator, typically with implicit knowledge of the graph's construction and the subgraphs relevant to the application. \citet{skavantzos_third_2025} report that even for within-node dependencies, automated mining gives only heuristics; mining \acp{gnfd} over more complex graph patterns is correspondingly harder, and automatic retrieval of \acp{gnfd} remains an open problem.